devel0/knowledge/linux/bit4id-minilector-evo.md

 ## issue

-- driver from [bit4id](https://www.bit4id.com/it/lettore-di-smart-card-minilector-evo/) doesn't work on Ubuntu 64bit cause the driver is a 32bit version
+- driver from bit4id actually doesn't work on Ubuntu 64bit cause the driver is a 32bit version

 ## solution